 Statutes/Other Implemented: 414.610-414.685

-410-141-3880 Grievances & Appeals: Grievance Process Requirements
+410-141-3880 – Grievances & Appeals: Grievance Process Requirements

 (1) A member and, with the written consent of the member, a provider or an authorized representative may file a grievance at any time either orally or in writing, on behalf of a member.
 The grievance may be filed with the MCE or the Authority.
 If the grievance is filed with the Authority, it shall be promptly forwarded to the MCE.